 - DIL: Dual in-Line Package

 The different package designs have other pin counts as well.

 For instance, the chip above has the following details:

 - Part Number: 49LF004B 33-4C-NHE

-Often the inscription on the BIOS chips are very tiny.
-As such, you may need a magnifying glass in order to find the exact details of the chip.
+Often the inscription on the BIOS chips is very tiny.
+As such, you may need a magnifying glass to find the exact details of the chip.

-Once you have identified exactly what motherboard chip you have, you can look it up online on stores like ebay.com or aliexpress.com.
+Once you have identified precisely what motherboard chip you have, you can look it up online on stores like ebay.com or aliexpress.com.

 A slight mistake when removing or replacing the BIOS chip can further damage your motherboard.